Apr 20, 2023

 Gynecomastia causes discomfort, pain and severe distress emotionally and physically.
-This medical condition is the most common male breast deformity that can affect up to 65% of young and adult men globally.
+This medical condition is the most common male breast deformity affecting up to 65% of young and adult men globally.

-Dr Ivan Puah, a gynecomastia surgery doctor in Singapore at Amaris B. Clinic with more than 20 years of clinical practice, shares that it's pretty common in Singapore too.
-Gynecomastia is commonly seen during the three phases in the age distribution curve in males - the neonatal period (the first 4 weeks of a child's life), pubertal period (Between the age of 12 to 16) and adulthood (20 years and above).
+Gynecomastia is commonly seen during the three phases in the age distribution curve in males - the neonatal period (the first four weeks of a child's life), pubertal period (Between the age of 12 to 16) and adulthood (20 years and above).
 He shares, "The prevalence of asymptomatic gynecomastia in neonates is estimated to be between 60% and 90%.
 The second physiological peak of occurrence is at puberty between the ages of 10 and 16 years."

 "In fact, approximately 50% to 60% of adolescents have been estimated to have gynecomastia.
-Fortunately, most cases in the above 2 groups regress spontaneously, but then it seems to return, with the last peak in incidence of gynecomastia seen in men 50 to 85 years of age, with a reported prevalence of up to 70%", reveals Dr Puah.
+Fortunately, most cases in the above 2 groups regress spontaneously.
+Still, it seems to return, with the last peak in incidence of gynecomastia seen in men 50 to 85 years of age, with a reported prevalence of up to 70%", reveals Dr Puah.

 The condition is equally prevalent among adults and youths (teenagers included).
-Hormonal imbalance, genetics and in some, the use of anabolic steroids, may lead to the development of gynecomastia.
+Hormonal imbalance, genetics and, in some, the use of anabolic steroids may lead to the development of gynecomastia.
 Gynecomastia may also occur as a side effect from prolonged use of certain medications due to other medical conditions.
-Contributing factors such as age and massive weight loss can also be related to abnormal male breasts development.
-However, the most frequent cause of gynecomastia is actually idiopathic.
+Age and massive weight loss can also be related to abnormal male breast development.
+However, the most frequent cause of gynecomastia is idiopathic.

-Pubertal gynecomastia, when it does not regress spontaneously, can result in enlargement of the glandular breast tissues causing an unfavourable appearance, which may lead to significant social and psychological impairment.
+When it does not regress spontaneously, Pubertal gynecomastia can result in enlargement of the glandular breast tissues causing an unfavourable appearance, which may lead to significant social and psychological impairment.